Dual Admission with

 - Pathways provide you an outline for what coursework can be taken at your current institution for a specific degree before transferring to UA to complete your bachelor's degree.

-Meet Whitney Tarr, the first student to transfer to UA through the Dual Admission Direct Connect partnership with Stark State
+Whitney Tarr, the first student to transfer to UA through the Dual Admission partnership Direct Connect with Stark State.

 At first, Stark State College student Whitney Tarr was intimidated by the idea of transferring to The University of Akron.

 "I felt anxious," she said.
 "UA is so big."